DonnaYoung.org rss feed Members DY Newsletter

 A. The Flow Of Contour Drawing, pages 83-85

 On page 83 Mona describes a contour drawing exercise.
 It's really quite simple, so make this the first class of Lesson Two.
 Please do not overlook the part that says that your children should choose a subject that they have feelings about - either something loved or disliked and draw that item with simple contour drawing.
-Also, it is important not to miss the part about the subject being engaged in life (as opposed to just standing there like a statue) - that is discussed in the last point of the assingment in the book.
+Also, it is important not to miss the part about the subject being engaged in life (as opposed to just standing there like a statue) - that is discussed in the last point of the assignment in the book.

 B. Overlapping, page 85